mitenjain/signalAlign/README.md

     * Needs to be in path
 * GCC 4.4.7 or newer (tested on 4.4.7 and 5.0)

+### Creating a virtual environment to handle python dependencies
+signalAlign uses H5Py, Numpy, and Pandas (see requirements.txt for versions used).
+The system python could be used if these dependencies are present.
+Otherwise, a virtual environment can be created by running the following command in the signalAlign base directory:
+	virtualenv --no-site-packages --distribute env && source env/bin/activate && pip install -r requirements.txt

 ### Using Docker
 These steps were tested in both a Linux and OS X Sierra environment using Docker: